🇻🇳

 Common

-Oyster sauce is widely used to glaze stir-fried vegetables, tofu dishes, and noodle plates — appearing especially in dishes that appear confidently plant-based on the menu.
-A plate of morning glory (rau muống) or stir-fried tofu may be finished with oyster sauce without any seafood signal.
-Worth confirming separately from the fish sauce question when ordering any vegetable or tofu dish at a conventional restaurant — both questions are needed.
+Oyster sauce is widely used to glaze stir-fried vegetables, tofu dishes, and noodle plates, appearing especially in dishes that seem confidently plant-based on the menu.
+A plate of morning glory (rau muong) or stir-fried tofu may be finished with oyster sauce without any seafood signal on the menu.
+Both the fish sauce question and the oyster sauce question are needed when ordering vegetable or tofu dishes at a conventional restaurant.

 Fermented Anchovy Sauce